boblemarin/AnimationEvents/README.md

 ## Why ? ##

-Because some browsers use prefixed versions of event names ("webkitTransitionEnd", "oTransitionEnd") while others use the standard, lowercase version ("ontransitionend").
+Because some browsers use prefixed versions of event names (`webkitTransitionEnd`, `oTransitionEnd`) while others use the standard, lowercase version ("ontransitionend").
 I find it difficult to remember and a hassle to have to write three `addEventListener` sentences for each event.

 ## Credits ##